slint-ui/slint/docs/langref/src/concepts/file.md

 -   `self` refers to the current element.
 -   `parent` refers to the parent element of the current element.

-These names are reserved any you can't re-define them.
+These names are reserved and you can't re-define them.